**This post contains affiliate links

 Enjoying the journey,

 Hi!, I'm Michelle Osborn, owner and founder of Yellow House Book Rental, specializing in providing homeschool curriculum for rent or purchase, as well as counseling and guidance for homeschool families.
-I'm a wife of 30 years, a 22-year homeschool veteran, and mom of four amazing children.
-My husband and I absolutely adore their four grandchildren.
-Two of our children are now entrepreneurs, running their own businesses, and doing quite well.
-Another working on doing the same.
+I'm a wife of 31 years, a 22-year homeschool veteran, and mom of four amazing children and five grandchildren.
+Three of our children are now entrepreneurs, running their own businesses, and doing quite well. .
 My passions include serving by leading worship at my church and encouraging homeschool moms through one on one, social media and speaking engagements.
 I've found my niche in helping parents homeschooling their teens through the high school years and on to pursue their dreams

 Yellow House Book Rental links to many different sources within our blogs.
 A link does not equal an endorsement.
 We cannot guarantee the content of each site (especially its ads).